Crunchyroll: Sony ownership

-On August 9, 2021, Sony announced that it had completed its acquisition of Crunchyroll.
+On August 9, Sony announced that it had completed its acquisition of Crunchyroll.
 Following the acquisition, Sony stated that they wanted to create a unified anime subscription experience using their existing anime businesses as soon as possible.
 Crunchyroll confirmed four days later that VRV was included in the acquisition.
-On September 23, 2021, Crunchyroll announced that they had entered into a partnership deal with Fuji TV for anime content development and production.
+On September 23, Crunchyroll announced that they had entered into a partnership deal with Fuji TV for anime content development and production.
 The partners planned to start work on the new slate in April 2022 with anime-focused developer and producer Slow Curve.

 On March 1, 2022, it was announced that the Funimation, Wakanim, and VRV SVOD services would be consolidated into Crunchyroll.
-Additionally, Funimation Global Group, LLC, would be renamed and merged into Crunchyroll, LLC, with the Funimation brand currently in the process of being phased out in favor of Crunchyroll.
-On that same day, March 13, Crunchyroll would start adding new anime titles, including Hindi or Indian English subs and dubs for India.
+Additionally, Funimation Global Group, LLC rebranded as Crunchyroll, LLC.
+On the same day, Crunchyroll began adding new anime titles, including Hindi or Indian English subs and dubs for India.
 In the wake of the Russian military invasion of Ukraine, Crunchyroll and Wakanim announced that they would suspend their services in Russia as of March 11.
 Its parent company, Sony, donated $2 million in humanitarian aid to Ukraine.

 On March 24, Crunchyroll announced that starting with the Spring 2022 season, a subscription would be required to watch new and continued simulcasts, with older titles featured on the site prior to this season remaining free to watch.
 It was also announced that the first three episodes of select titles would be free a week after their premiere until May 31.

 On April 5, the company announced that Funimation's YouTube channel had been rebranded as Crunchyroll Dubs and that it would serve as Crunchyroll's channel for English-dubbed content, while English-subtitled content would continue to be uploaded on their Crunchyroll Collection channel.
 The company also stated that they would release an English-dubbed first episode of an anime series every Saturday at 3:00 p.m.
 ET on the Crunchyroll Dubs YouTube channel, starting with Re:Zero − Starting Life in Another World on April 9.
 Three days later, Crunchyroll announced that the Funimation Shop would be moved to the Crunchyroll Store.
 On November 2, Crunchyroll collaborated with the instant messaging social platform Discord.
 The integration allows Crunchyroll users to link their accounts and display the movie or show they are currently watching on their Discord profile.